Skip to content

 If you use a "smart" editor, it may change lower-case letters to upper-case letters at the beginning of a line when you paste items into your archive file.

-If even one character is capitalized when it should not be, you will get GitHub Errors.
+If even one character is capitalized when it should not be, you will get Errors with Browser Build.

 If you use a smart editor to store your FASTLANE_KEY, you are likely to get the mysterious invalid curve name error.